 Outdated UI

-Case in point: the company operating greenhouses would be happy to continue using their legacy system.
+Case in point: the company operating greenhouses would be happy to continue using its legacy system.
 Despite the 80’s UI, the software had been helping the business to rake in millions of profit for over 30 years.
 Alas, the lack of modern design was only one of the system’s shortcomings.

 -